Hassan-Mujtabata/BCS407-Campus-Safety-Detection-P2/README.md

 - Random seeds are set at the start of each training script.
 - Environment: Windows 11, Python 3.12, CUDA-enabled GPU, Ultralytics YOLOv8
 - All hyperparameters are documented within the training scripts.
+- Per-epoch training logs are available in `epoch_log.csv`.

 ---